 Properly setting up a replacement Roku remote will solve a lot of Roku Problems.

-Let’s have a look at how to link a replacement roku remote:
+Let’s have a look at how to link a replacement roku remote once you have it:

 1. Automatic Link